 It’s common knowledge that email marketing has many benefits and is one of the best ways to grow your business.
-Email marketing has a higher ROI than other channels, and it’s an effective way to convert subscribers to customers.
+Email marketing has a higher return on investment than other channels and is an effective way to convert subscribers to customers.

-But before you can engage in email marketing, you need to build your opt-in email list.
-Learn what this is and how to encourage subscribers to opt in to receive your emails.
+But before you can engage in email marketing, you must build your opt-in email list.
+We’ll explain opt-in email marketing and share tips for email marketing best practices.

 Editor’s note: Looking for the right email marketing solution for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Email marketing involves sending commercial emails to your email contact list, also called your subscribers.
 However, before you can send emails to your subscribers, you must receive their permission.
 This system is called opt-in email marketing.

 Opt-in email marketing is an essential aspect of complying with FTC regulations.
 You must also make it easy for subscribers to opt out of your list if they no longer wish to receive your business emails.